golint-fixer/goTransport/README.md

 - Basic knowledge of both Angular and GoLang.

 ###Install
-1. `bower install goTransport-angular1`
+1. `bower install goTransport-client`
 2. Made sure the [SockJS client library](https://github.com/sockjs/sockjs-client) is loaded.
 (It should automatically get loaded in as a bower dependency)
 3. Add `goTransport` as a module dependency to your app.
-4. Open your Go application and `import "github.com/iain17/goTransport/transport"`
+4. Open your Go application and `import "github.com/iain17/goTransport"`

 ###How to get the example running
-1. `go get github.com/iain17/goTransport/transport`
+1. `go get github.com/iain17/goTransport`
-2. `cd "$GOPATH/src/github.com/iain17/goTransport"`
+2. `cd "$GOPATH/src/github.com/iain17/goTransport/goTransport-client"`
 2. `bower install`
-3. `cd transport/example`
+3. `cd ../example`
 4. `go run main.go`
-5. Open a browser and navigate to localhost:8081/angular1/example.
+5. Open a browser and navigate to localhost:8081/src/example/.
 This should fetch all the dependencies using bower and run a basic go http server serving the static files and GoTransport socket instance for the example.

 ## Usage